Mibu287/obsidian-vault/pytorch/Dispatcher.md

 ```

 The kernel is executed and the result is returned.

+==**NOTE**: When the kernel is executed, Pytorch always check for autograd requirements and re-dispatch after checking.
+Details of this process has not been studied yet.
+//**TODO**: Understand the semantics of autograd and its relevance to dispatching.

 **Example**: For `Add` operation, when the dispatch process finish, the function is selected as below.
 The function will do the actual work of adding 2 tensors.